andydlindsay/lectures/twelve-week/w01d03-example/README.md

 console.log(myObj['lastName']); // Ipsum
 ```

-- If you know the name of the property, use dot syntax
+- If you know the name of the property, use dot notation
-- If the name of the property is dynamic (such as stored in a variable), use square bracket syntax
+- If the name of the property is dynamic (eg. stored in a variable), use square bracket syntax

 ### Passing Values to Functions
 - Primitive types are passed to functions by value.
 This means that a copy is made and used by the function.
 The original value is unchanged.